Technical Deep Dive

 TOOL

-osmoda-bridge — 83 tools registered with your AI gateway (OpenClaw).
+osmoda-bridge - 91 tools registered with your AI runtime (claude-code or openclaw).
 You call tools by name: system_health, shell_exec, file_read, mesh_peers, etc. Each tool maps to a daemon endpoint.

 STATE